 DAY-TRIP TO SOUTH MANITOU:

 Day-trips to the island will give you the chance to explore and experience South Manitou’s great beauty and history.
 No food service is available on the island, so please pack a picnic lunch.
-There is a cash bar with packaged snacks and drinks on board.
+There is a cash bar with packaged snacks, candy and drinks on board.

 SOUTH MANITOU ISLAND LIGHTHOUSE: